Prepositioning Department at Blount Island

 Marine Corps Prepositioning Program-Norway (MCPP-N)

-A critical ashore program, MCPP-N includes ground equipment caves designed to reinforce Norway and facilitate crisis response.
+The MCPP-N ashore program, reaching deep into ground equipment caves, includes materiel designed to reinforce Norway and support crisis response.
 This program also supports limited sustainment for U.S. Marine Corps expeditionary operations under U.S. European Command and other geographic combatant commanders.

 MCPP-N has proven its mettle by providing contingency support to U.S. Central Command during Operation Iraqi Freedom and Operation Enduring Freedom.
 Our prepositioning programs stand as a testament to the Marine Corps' commitment to global readiness and strategic agility.